espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

     The minimum number of iterations for the election process can be configured using :cpp:func:`esp_mesh_set_attempts`.
 Users should adjust the number of iterations based on the number of nodes within the network (i.e. the larger the network the larger number of scan iterations required).

 .. warning::
     **Vote percentage threshold** can also be configured using :cpp:func:`esp_mesh_set_vote_percentage`.
-Setting a low vote percentage threshold **can result in two or more nodes becoming root nodes** within the same ESP-MESH network leading to the building of multiple networks.
-If such is the case, ESP-MESH has internal mechanisms to autonomously resolve the **root node conflict**.
+Setting a low vote percentage threshold **can result in two or more nodes becoming root nodes** within the same ESP-WIFI-MESH network leading to the building of multiple networks.
+If such is the case, ESP-WIFI-MESH has internal mechanisms to autonomously resolve the **root node conflict**.
 The networks of the multiple root nodes will be combined into a single network with a single root node.
 However, root node conflicts where two or more root nodes have the same router SSID but different router BSSID are not handled.

 User Designated Root Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The root node can also be designated by user which will entail the designated root node to directly connect with the router and forgo the election process.
 When a root node is designated, all other nodes within the network must also forgo the election process to prevent the occurrence of a root node conflict.
-The following diagram demonstrates how an ESP-MESH network is built when the root node is designated by the user.
+The following diagram demonstrates how an ESP-WIFI-MESH network is built when the root node is designated by the user.

 .. figure:: ../../_static/mesh-root-node-designated-example.png
     :align: center